CharlesIro1125/DataWarehouse/README.md

 cluster using infrastructure as code and perform the analytical processses can be found in the ETL_Redshift_Warehouse repository.

-The ETL_Spark_Datalake project [spark datalake]().
-Contains a spark cluster that reads-in data from an S3 bucket processses and transforms the data and finally saves it as a partitioned parquet file to an S3 location.
+## The ETL_Spark_Datalake project  [spark datalake](https://github.com/CharlesIro1125/DataWarehouse/tree/master/ETL_Spark_DataLake).
+This project contains a spark cluster that reads-in data from an S3 bucket processses and transforms the data and finally saves it as a partitioned parquet file to an S3 location.
 The redshift cluster needs a structured data for its schema development, Thus using spark to process any instructured or semi structured data to a structured data.

 ## The Airflow_DataPipeline project  [airflow pipeline](https://github.com/CharlesIro1125/DataWarehouse/tree/master/Airflow_DataPipeline/home/airflow).